fabianmartins/alienattack.workshop/README.md

 	     2. Make sure **Lambda Function** is pressed for **Integration Type**
 	     3. Make sure **Lambda Proxy Integration** is clicked.
 	     4. Enter `<envName>WebSocketConnect` for **Lambda Function**
-	     5. For Execution Role enter the ARN for the IAM Role `<envName>API` (to see the instructions expand the section below)
+	     5. For Execution Role enter the ARN for the IAM Role `<envName>API` (to see the instructions expand the section below.
+Also, it is a great opportunity of reviewing the permissions of that Role)
 	        <details><summary>Instructions to find the IAM Role</summary>

             1. Navigate to the IAM dashboard <a href="https://console.aws.amazon.com/iam" target="_blank">here</a>.